JoseMMorales/Login_Testing_Aldi/README.md

 ## Installation

 1. First step would be to install Java JDK 13 in your system.
-Download <a hrfe = "https://www.oracle.com/technetwork/java/javase/downloads/index.html">here</a> to start setting up.
+Download <a href = "https://www.oracle.com/technetwork/java/javase/downloads/index.html">here</a> to start setting up.

 ![image](https://1.bp.blogspot.com/-3oAtLkgP0t8/XZSCy2IkKII/AAAAAAAAC_Y/WBKGmNN0l6o3EMkNuPcKY-5SXLnsPgAZgCLcBGAsYHQ/s1600/java-download.png)

-2. Next step would be to download latest version of "Eclipse IDE for Java Developers" which can be downloaded <a hrfe = "https://www.eclipse.org/downloads/">here</a>
+2. Next step would be to download latest version of "Eclipse IDE for Java Developers" which can be downloaded <a href = "https://www.eclipse.org/downloads/">here</a>

 ![image](https://www.iri.com/blog/wp-content/uploads/2012/06/eclipse-logo-730x350.png)